MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavepci-newmasterdmachannel.md

 # IPortWavePci::NewMasterDmaChannel

 ## -description

 The <code>NewMasterDmaChannel</code> method creates a new instance of a bus-master DMA channel.

 ## -parameters

-### -param OutDmaChannel
+### -param DmaChannel [out]

+Output pointer for the DMA channel.
+This parameter points to a caller-allocated pointer variable into which the method writes a pointer to the new DMA-channel object's <a href="/windows-hardware/drivers/ddi/portcls/nn-portcls-idmachannel">IDmaChannel</a> interface.

 ### -param OuterUnknown [in, optional]

 Pointer to the <b>IUnknown</b> interface of an object that needs to aggregate the DMA-channel object.
 This parameter is optional.
 If aggregation is not required, specify this parameter as <b>NULL</b>.

 ### -param PoolType [in]

 Specifies the type of storage pool from which the object is to be allocated.
 This is a <a href="/windows-hardware/drivers/ddi/wdm/ne-wdm-_pool_type">POOL_TYPE</a> enumeration value.
 Specify a nonpaged pool type for this parameter.

 ### -param ResourceList [in, optional]

 Pointer to the miniport driver's resource list, which is an <a href="/windows-hardware/drivers/ddi/portcls/nn-portcls-iresourcelist">IResourceList</a> object.
 This parameter is optional and can be specified as <b>NULL</b>.
 The <code>NewMasterDmaChannel</code> method currently makes no use of this parameter.

 ### -param ScatterGather [in]

 Requests that the DMA channel support scatter/gather DMA.
 Always set this parameter to <b>TRUE</b>.

 ### -param Dma32BitAddresses [in]

 Specifies the use of 32-bit addresses for DMA operations.

 ### -param Dma64BitAddresses [in]

 Specifies the use of 64-bit addresses for DMA operations.

 ### -param IgnoreCount [in]

 Indicates whether to ignore the DMA controller's transfer counter.
 Set to <b>TRUE</b> if the DMA controller in this platform does not maintain an accurate transfer counter, and therefore requires a workaround.

 ### -param DmaWidth [in]

 Not used.
 Set to (DMA_WIDTH)(-1).

 ### -param DmaSpeed [in]

 Not used.
 Set to (DMA_SPEED)(-1).

 ### -param MaximumLength [in]

 Maximum number of bytes in the buffer that will be associated with this DMA channel.

 ### -param DmaPort [in]

 Not used.
 Set to 0.

-### -param DmaChannel [out]

-Output pointer for the DMA channel.
-This parameter points to a caller-allocated pointer variable into which the method writes a pointer to the new DMA-channel object's <a href="/windows-hardware/drivers/ddi/portcls/nn-portcls-idmachannel">IDmaChannel</a> interface.

 ## -returns